COP29: Governments, industry must up action on methane – DW – 11/15/2024

 US announces new methane fine for polluters

-Oil and gas companies in the US will have to pay a federal fine if they emit super-polluting methane above certain levels, under a new Biden administration rule announced at the UN climate conference in Baku, Azerbaijan, Tuesday.
+Oil and gas companies in the US will have to pay a federal fine if they emit super-polluting methane above certain levels, under a new Biden administration rule announced at the UN climate conference in Baku on Tuesday.

 The fine grows "incrementally to $1,500 per metric ton in 2026."
 It is meant to encourage industry to reduce emissions from the oil and gas sector — the country's biggest source of methane.

-The US also started a Super Emitter Program portal, which uses satellite data to spot leaks and alert companies of them.
-The companies are required to investigate and respond to leaks under the Environmental Protection Agency's (EPA) oil and gas methane rule, according to a statement.
+The US has also started a Methane Super Emitter Program portal, which uses satellite data to spot leaks and alert companies of them.
+The companies are required to investigate and respond to leaks under the Environmental Protection Agency's oil and gas methane rule, according to a statement.

 Edited by: Tamsin Walker